 What Do Clusters of Similar HIV Genetic Sequences Tell Us About HIV Risks in Africa?

 Better knowledge about how HIV transmits in sub-Saharan Africa can guide more effective HIV prevention efforts.
-Studies that look for similarities among HIV genetic sequences can provide insights into patterns of HIV transmission: similarities point to recent transmission links.
+Studies that look for similarities among HIV sequences can provide insights into patterns of HIV transmission.

-Although most sex partners are in or close to home, genetic diversity showed little or no geographic structure in the three studies that looked at the issue.
+Although most sex partners are in or close to home, genetic diversity showed much less geographic structure in the three studies that looked at the issue.

 Evidence from these studies does not support the common view that sex accounts for most HIV infections in Africa.
 Studies did not do what they could to elucidate risks: no study traced and tested sexual partners not already in the sample or reported blood-borne risks.

 Keywords: HIV, Africa, sequencing, phylogenetic analysis, sexual transmission, blood-borne transmission